Promoting caregiver's mental health

 Funder of the impact evaluation conducted in Tumaco from 2018 to 2022.

-In order to expand our reach and impact, we partnered with Sesame Workshop in 2023 to integrate socio-emotional learning videos from Watch, Play, Learn into the program.
+In order to expand our reach and impact, we partnered with Sesame Workshop in 2023 to integrate socio-emotional learning videos from Watch, Play, Learn into our program.

-The Conrad N. Hilton Foundation is the primary funder for the scaling and impact assessment of Semillas de Apego from 2023 to 2025.
-Their generous funding enables us to expand the program's reach and scale it to new communities and territories.
+The Conrad N. Hilton Foundation is the primary funder for the scale-up and impact assessment of Semillas de Apego from 2023 to 2025.
+Their generous support enables us to expand the program's reach into new communities and territories.

 Our program is affiliated with the Center for Economic Development Studies (CEDE), which is a consulting center for economics and research associated with the Faculty of Economics at the University of Los Andes.